Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Oh haste Thou, my Defence, be now beside me!

-Behold, the Lord hath heard my prayer!
+Behold, the Lord hath heard my !

-My soul is safe beneath His care.
+My is safe beneath His care.

 Meaning of Against Thee Only Have I Sinnd I Own It

 In this powerful hymn titled “Against Thee Only Have I Sinnd I Own It,” the author expresses a deep sense of guilt and remorse for their actions.
 It is clear that they acknowledge their sins and understand that they deserve God’s wrath.
-However, the hymn also highlights the author’s plea for , their to be closer to God, and their for redemption.
+However, the hymn also highlights the author’s plea for forgiveness, their to be closer to God, and their hope for redemption.

 The hymn begins by stating, “Against Thee only have I sinn’d, I own it, And done this evil in Thy sight.”
 Here, the author recognizes that their sins are ultimately against God.
 They acknowledge their wrongdoing and take full responsibility for it.
 This admission sets the stage for the rest of the hymn, where the author seeks forgiveness and a renewed relationship with God.